VirtusLab/scala-cli-packages/README.md

 This repo hosts the debian and fedora repositories with scala-cli on GithubPages.

-This repo is automatically updated in react to the scala-cli release.
+This repo is automatically updated in react to the Scala CLI release.

 ## Debian